ClimbsRocks/learningmachines/README.md

-# A Conjurer's Introduction to Machine Learning in JavaScript
+# A Conjurer's Introduction to Machine Learning (in JavaScript!)
 > Getting machine learning up and running is similar to picking up other external libraries.
-Take on these projects and you'll have solved problems using neural networks, random forests, and Support Vector Machines!
+Take on these projects and you'll have solved problems using Neural Networks, Random Forests, and Support Vector Machines!

+## Background Research
+Never done machine learning before?
+You're in the right place!
+Here's a blog post with my recommended machine learning curriculum to get you up to speed:

 ## PreCourse Steps: